Mid-Market Banks Need Appropriate AML Data Models

-Depository institutions of all sizes are subject to the same BSA-AML regulations, but there has been a difference in how regulators have enforced these expectations as they went down the asset scale.
-Lately, regulators are increasing their expectations of mid-size institutions especially in the area of model validation and model risk governance, which impacts many aspects of the AML program.
-What do these changing expectations mean for mid-size institutions?
-Let’s start by focusing on the impacts of AML programs from OCC 2011-12, Supervisory, Guidance on Model Risk Management.
+Financial institutions of all sizes are subject to the same BSA-AML regulations.
+There has been a difference in how regulators have enforced these expectations as they went down the asset scale.
+Lately, regulators are increasing their expectations of mid-size institutions, primarily in the area of model validation and model risk governance.

 What is a Financial Model?